Hollywood Cemetery, Richmond - Things to Do at Hollywood Cemetery

 Presidents Circle

-The elaborate tomb of James Monroe, marked by a distinctive Gothic Revival iron cage structure that's genuinely impressive up close
+The elaborate tomb of James Monroe, marked by a distinctive Gothic Revival iron cage structure that's impressive up close

 Confederate Pyramid